Mondays, Thursdays and Fridays.

 Week beginning 17th December 2018

 WOW!
 We are having a brilliant end to the term!
 If you came to see your child in our Christmas Worship I'm sure you will agree they did a great job!
-Lots of new songs were learnt and performed without too much 'stage fright'!
+We had lots of new songs to learn and sing and we performed without too much 'stage fright'!

 We have been exploring money this week; what value coins have, ordering them and seeing how many different ways we can find to make 10p.
 Over the holiday get some change together and play shops.
 Price up some toys/kitchen items up to 20p and see if you can buy them exactly with coins you have.
 Children can find it tricky to remember that we don't have 3p, 4p coins etc.